-MAT - 0020 PREPATORY MATHEMATICS (3 credits)
+MAT - 096 COLLEGE PREPATORY ARITHMETIC (3 credits)

 This course includes a review of arithmetic skills, operations with real numbers, algebraic expressions, first degree equations and inequalities, operations with polynomials including addition, subtraction, multiplication, and division.
 Factoring techniques and solution of quadratic equations by factoring are also included.
 Special emphasis is given in mathematics applications and problem solving.
 (2 hrs.
 Lect., 2 hrs.
 Lab.)
-Prerequisites: a score of less than 10 on the Tabe test level a parts 7 or 8
+Prerequisites: a score of less than 10 on the Tabe test.
+Students taking a remedial course will be unable to complete their program of study in the number of semesters specified in the program section of the catalog.
+Remedial courses are not creditable.

-MAT - 097 PREP ALGEBRA (3 credits)
+MAT - 097 COLLEGE PREPARATORY MATHEMATICS (3 credits)

 To present an introductory Mathematics course, incorporating several learning tools and many exercises that will help the students in his/her life.
 It includes a review of Arithmetic skills, operations with real numbers, algebraic expressions, first degree equations and inequalities, operation with polynomials including addition, subtraction, multiplication, and division.
 Factoring techniques and solution of quadratic equations by factoring are also included.
 Special emphasis is given in mathematics applications and problem solving.
 (2 hrs.
 Lect., 2 hrs.
 Lab.)
-Prerequisites: pass MAT 0020 or pass the TABE with a score greater than 8.
+Prerequisites: TABE with a score greater than 8.
+Students taking a remedial course will be unable to complete their program of study in the number of semesters specified in the program section of the catalog.
+Remedial courses are not creditable.

-MAT - 098 INTERMEDIATE ALGEBRA (3 credits)
+MAT - 098 COLLEGE PREPARATORY ALGEBRA (3 credits)

 Through this course, students develop various concepts of Algebra.
 Topics include first degree equations and inequalities, operations with polynomials including addition, subtraction, multiplication, and division.
 Factoring techniques and solution of quadratic equations by factoring.
 Linear, quadratic, rational, and radical equations; graph linear equations in two variables; simplify rational expressions; simplify expressions containing rational exponents; simplify complex numbers; solve related applications.
 (2 hrs.
 Lect., 2 hrs.
 Lab.)
-Prerequisites: pass MAT 0020 or pass the TABE with a score greater than 8.
+Prerequisites: TABE score below 10.
+Students taking a remedial course will be unable to complete their program of study in the number of semesters specified in the program section of the catalog.
+Remedial courses are not creditable.